 The Bengals can clinch the playoff berth with a win at home next week over Baltimore.

-Dalton joined Peyton Manning (26), Charlie Conerly (22) and Dan Marino (20) as the only NFL rookies to throw 20 touchdown passes.
+Dalton threw an 11-yard touchdown pass to Jermaine Gresham and a 19-yarder to Jerome Simpson, who did a somersault over a defender and landed on both feet in the end zone.
+Dalton joined Peyton Manning (26), Charlie Conerly (22) and Dan Marino (20) as the only NFL rookies to throw 20 touchdowns.

 Cincinnati's defense dominated the first three quarters.
-Arizona didn't cross midfield until Skelton completed a pass with 13:25 to go, but piled up 208 yards in the final quarter.
+Arizona didn't cross midfield until Skelton completed a pass with 13:25 to go.

 Skelton started for the second consecutive week in place of Kevin Kolb, who hasn't fully recovered from a concussion.
 Skelton was 23 of 44 for 297 yards with three interceptions and five sacks that helped the Bengals get the 23-0 lead.